A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from

-We will briefly explain why $\W_1\#_0 \W_2$, in Equation \eqref{def:W1W2}, is a HF fibrant resolved 2-span, fitting inside diagram \eqref{diag:W1W2}.
-This follows by a sequence of observations. \begin{enumerate} \item Lemma \ref{main3}, together with the fact that the top, bottom and middle horizontal (Lemma \ref{lem:midhor_is_fib}) spans of the diagrams in \eqref{ash0} are HF fibrant, implies that all spaces appearing in diagram \eqref{def:W1W2} are HF. \item Secondly, we note that the naturally defined map, below, which is the filler of $\W_1\#_0\W_2$, is a fibration,
+Let us explain why $\W_1\#_0 \W_2$, in Equation \eqref{def:W1W2}, is a HF fibrant resolved 2-span, fitting inside diagram \eqref{diag:W1W2}.
+This follows by a sequence of observations. \begin{enumerate}[leftmargin=0.6cm] \item Lemma \ref{main3}, together with the fact that the top, bottom and middle horizontal (Lemma \ref{lem:midhor_is_fib}) spans of the diagrams in \eqref{ash0} are HF fibrant, implies that all spaces appearing in diagram \eqref{def:W1W2} are HF. \item Secondly, we note that the naturally defined map, $\mathcal{P}_{L_1,L_2}$ below, which, by definition, is the filler of $\W_1\#_0\W_2$, is a fibration,